Blake Lively: Other ventures

+In 2021, Lively launched Betty Buzz, a line of non-alcoholic drink mixers.
+In 2023, Lively launched Betty Booze, a line of alcoholic canned cocktails.
+In 2024, Lively launched Blake Brown, a cruelty-free haircare line.

 Personal life

 From 2007 to 2010, Lively was in a relationship with her Gossip Girl co-star Penn Badgley.

 Lively first met Ryan Reynolds in early 2010 while filming Green Lantern, in which they co-starred.
 They began dating in October 2011 and married on September 9, 2012, at Boone Hall Plantation in Mount Pleasant, South Carolina.
-They have four children: born December 2014, September 2016, October 2019, and February 2023.
+They have four children - three daughters, born December 2014, September 2016 and October 2019; and a son born February 2023.
 The family resides in Pound Ridge, New York.
-Lively and Reynolds are close friends with singer-songwriter Taylor Swift, who named the characters in her song "Betty" after their daughters.
+As of 2021 Lively and Reynolds were close friends with singer-songwriter Taylor Swift, who named the characters in her song "Betty" after their daughters.
+Swift was the godmother to Lively's three daughters.

+Following the civil rights protests in 2020, Lively's husband Reynolds publicly apologized and expressed regret for their use of the Boone Hall Plantation due to its association with slavery, stating: "What we saw at the time was a wedding venue on Pinterest.
+What we saw after was a place built upon devastating tragedy.
+Years ago we got married again at home—but shame works in weird ways.
+A giant fucking mistake like that can either cause you to shut down or it can reframe things and move you into action...Re-patterning and challenging lifelong social conditioning is a job that doesn't end."

+In a 2012 conversation with Allure, Lively said that she does not drink and has never tried drugs.